anjalibajaj23318/Task-Manager/README.md

 Thanks to Autohost for giving me this opportunity so that I can learn Next.js where i implemented my knowledge which I learned throughout my experience.

-I learned how to implement Server side rendering and local storage as well as debugging the errors as they came into my way.

-I learnt how to start and write codes in Next.js and how they are called from root folder (pages/index.js).
+During my time working with Next.js, I've learned how to implement server-side rendering, local storage, and debug errors that have come up.
+I've also learned how to write code and start projects in Next.js, calling them from the root folder (pages/index.js).

-I have faced few issues which I have mentioned and were not able to debug them correctly due to some knowledge gaps with Next.js and would love to learn them as I gain more experience with it.
+I have faced few issues which I have mentioned above and were not able to debug them correctly due to some knowledge gaps with Next.js and would love to exploremore as I gain more experience with it.

 ```